 "I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character."I have paraphrased his famous words on several occasions as follows:

 "There will be a time when a person will not be judged by the initials behind his name, but by the quality of his education and training."For many years, chiropractic has been looked upon as a less than adequate provider of health care.
-As a student at National College in the early 70's, our "enemies" focused on the lack of scientific evidence supporting the efficacy of chiropractic care.
-In fact, we were charged with doing harm by delaying our patients from receiving adequate and appropriate care.

 The charge has changed.
 Now scientific evidence provides support for chiropractic care, at least for the back pain patient.
 Our enemies can no longer speak of the absence of research.
 Their current cry is that our theories are based in mysticism and have no place in an evidence-based culture.
 While medicine condemns a mystical-based philosophy, alternative forms of health care have become vogue in society and provide opportunities for financial gain even in medical practice.
 Still, chiropractic remains outside of orthodox Western medicine, even as the most frequently used form of alternative health care.1